 …though, you’ll probably want to skip this place if you’re not that keen!

-5) Watch the sunset at the National Museum of Scotland roof terrace
+4.)
+National Museum of Scotland roof terrace

-The doorway that leads to the roof terrace is a little hard to find but if you do you will get to enjoy some of the best views of the city and even grab a bite to eat too!
+The doorway that leads to the roof terrace is a little hard to find but if you do you will get to enjoy some of the best views of the city and even grab a bite to eat too.

-Mary King’s Close, is an underground street/close situated on the bustling Royal Mile.
+Mary King’s Close is an underground street/close situated on the bustling Royal Mile.
 As the Royal Mile Grew, the small streets and close were built upon until the whole area was sealed shut from the residents of Edinburgh!

-7) Discover The Royal Observatory
+6.)
+Discover The Royal Observatory

 The Royal Observatory suffers from the fact that it sits atop Blackford Hill and is located on the south side of Edinburgh (a little hidden from the main sites of the city).

-It’s a great place to discover some pretty epic views of the city and a great place for photography too!
+It’s a great place to discover some pretty epic views of the city and a great place for photography too.

-8) See the Craigentinny Marbles
+7.)
+Find the Craigentinny Marbles

 Most visitors here don’t venture to Craigentinny Crescent, but if they did they would be amazed to find this mausoleum in situ.
 The tomb of William Henry Miller, this mausoleum is a work of art and is made of intricately carved stone.

-9) The Scottish National Portrait Gallery
+8.)
+The Scottish National Portrait Gallery

 The Scottish National Portrait Gallery is well-known, but most visitors never visit the upper part of the gallery, away from the main exhibition space.
-If you do however, you will be rewarded with an array of statues and masks of famous Scottish faces.
+If you do, however, you will be rewarded with an array of statues and masks of famous Scottish faces.

-10) Discover the Water of Leith
+9.)
+Discover the Water of Leith

-While less well-known and visited, the Water of Leith has grassy banks and a conservation centre that are perfect for a walk in the sun dappled afternoon!
+While less well-known and visited, the Water of Leith has grassy banks and a conservation centre that are perfect for a walk in the sun-dappled afternoon.